Handmade Gnocchi and Beef Ragu

 - fresh basil or parmesan to garnish

-- Turn the potato dough out onto a floured board and then cut into 4 even pieces.
-Make a log from each piece about 2cm wide.
-Then cut each log into pieces about 1.5 to 2cm long.
+3. Turn the potato dough out onto a floured board and then cut into 4 even pieces.
+Make a log from each piece about 2cm wide, then cut each log into pieces about 1.5 to 2cm long.
 Make a small ball from each piece and press onto the tines of a fork to get the traditional oval gnocchi shape.
 Set aside on a floured dish until you are ready to cook and serve.

-- To cook the gnocchi, simply bring a large pot of salted water to the boil and add a few at a time.
+4. Cook the gnocchi a few at a time in a large pot of boiling salted water.
 When cooked they will float to the surface.
 Remove with a slotted spoon and set aside in a warmed serving bowl until the remainder are done.

-- Pour the ragu over the gnocchi in a large serving dish.
+To serve: Pour the ragu over the gnocchi in a large serving dish.
 Stir through gently and then sprinkle with either torn fresh basil leaves or parmesan.
-Serve with a fresh green salad or long green beans.
+Serve with a fresh green salad.